 Toll Brothers Announces Opening of Regency at Esperanza 55+ Community in San Antonio, Texas

-/EIN News/ -- BOERNE, Texas, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the highly anticipated opening of Regency at Esperanza, a 55+ community offering three collections of homes and future onsite amenities in Kendall County, Texas.
+BOERNE, Texas, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the highly anticipated opening of Regency at Esperanza, a 55+ community offering three collections of homes and future onsite amenities in Kendall County, Texas.
 The community is now open daily and home buyers are invited to visit the sales center located at 105 Sentido in Boerne.

 Regency at Esperanza is a luxury neighborhood for active adults within Esperanza, a meticulously designed 1,700-acre master-planned community.
 Toll Brothers Regency at Esperanza offers three collections of one- and two-story single-family homes priced from the mid-$400,000s, and marks the first active-adult community in Boerne.
 Luxury homes in the Flamenco, Sardana, and Zambra collections include open floor plans, first-floor primary bedroom suites, multigenerational living options, 2- and 3-car garages, and indoor/outdoor living features.
 Homeowners will enjoy an amenity-rich resort lifestyle, a gated entrance, and a convenient central Kendall County location just minutes from downtown Boerne.